kevinmarlis/Functional-Programming/README.md

 #### D. Decorators

 This folder contains Haskell implementations (translated from Python) of returning the nth Fibonacci number.

+#### E. Functional Programming in Python

+This folder contains implementations of a credit card number validation algorithm in Haskell, Python (using Pyrsistent and Toolz), and Coconut.